-Neighbourhood and location The subjects are located within a mixed residential/commercial area to the north of the city of Edinburgh.
-Surrounding properties are of a mixed age, type and style of construction.
-Adequate amenities can be found nearby.

-Age Built circa 1970.
+Description The subjects comprise a first floor purpose built flat situated in a two storey block.
+Accommodation FIRST FLOOR: Entrance hallway, living room with dining space, kitchen, two bedrooms, study and bathroom.
+Gross internal floor area (m2) 61m2 approximately.
+Neighbourhood and location The subjects are located in a suburb to the east of the City of Edinburgh.
+Surrounding properties are of a similar age and type of construction.
+Adequate amenities are available nearby.
+There is a school adjacent. · Age Built circa 1900.
 Weather Dry and overcast.

-Chimney stacks Not applicable.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Chimney stacks are of rendered brick construction.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of traditional timber pitched design and clad in slates with a tiled ridge, valleys lined in a metal material and cement, pointed verges.
+The roof is of traditional timber pitched design and clad in slates with metal capped ridges and hips.